-B. Locate and summarize important information from multiple sources.

-- 2. Identify appropriate sources, and gather relevant information from multiple sources (e.g., school library catalogs, online databases, electronic resources and Internet-based resources). - 3.
-Identify elements of validity in sources including publication date, coverage, language, points of view, and discuss primary and secondary sources.

-C. Organize information in a systemic way.

-- 4. Identify important information found in sources and paraphrase the findings in a systematic way (e.g., notes, outlines, charts, tables or graphic organizers). - 5.
-Compare and contrast important findings and select sources to support central ideas, concepts and themes.

-D. Acknowledge quoted and paraphrased information and document sources used.

-- 6. Use quotations to support ideas. - 7.
-Use an appropriate form of documentation, with teacher assistance, to acknowledge sources (e.g., bibliography, works cited).

-E. Communicate findings orally, visually and in writing or through multimedia.

-8. Use a variety of communication techniques, including oral, visual, written or multimedia reports, to present information that supports a clear position with organized and relevant evidence about the topic or research question.

-Communication: Oral and Visual Standard

-A. Use effective listening strategies, summarize major ideas and draw logical inference from presentations and visual media.

-- 1. Demonstrate active listening strategies (e.g., asking focused questions, responding to cues, making visual contact). - 2.
-Summarize the main idea and draw conclusions from presentations and visual media.

-B. Explain a speaker's point of view and use of persuasive techniques in presentations and visual media.

-- 3. Interpret the speaker's purpose in presentations and visual media (e.g., to inform, to entertain, to persuade). - 4.
-Identify the persuasive techniques (e.g., bandwagon, testimonial, glittering generalities, emotional word repetition and bait and switch) used in presentations and media messages.

-C. Vary language choice and use effective presentation techniques, including voice modulation and enunciation.

-- 5. Demonstrate an understanding of the rules of the English language and select language appropriate to purpose and audience. - 6.
-Use clear diction and tone, and adjust volume and tempo to stress important ideas. - 7.
-Adjust speaking content according to the needs of the situation, setting and audience.

-D. Select an organizational structure appropriate to the topic, audience, setting and purpose.

-8. Deliver informational presentation (e.g., expository, research) that: a. demonstrate an understanding of the topic and present events or ideas in a logical sequence; b. support the main idea with relevant facts, details, examples, quotations, statistics, stories and anecdotes; c. include an effective clear introduction, and conclusion and use a consistent organizational structures (e.g., cause-effect, compare-contrast); d. use appropriate visual materials (e.g., diagrams, charts, illustrations) and available technology; and e. draw from multiple sources and identify sources used.
+В. Loca te and summarize important information from multiple sources.
+2. Identify appropriate sources, and gather relevant information from multiple sources (e.g., school library catalogs, online databases, electronic resources and Internet- based resources).
+3. Identify and explain the importance of validity in sources, including publication date, coverage, language points of view and describe primary and secondary sources.
+C. Orga nize information in a systemic way.
+4. Select an appropriate structure for organizing information in a systematic way (e.g., notes, outlines, chart tables and graphic organizers).
+5. Analyze and organize important information, and select appropriate sources to support central ideas, concepts and themes. nowledge quoted and paraphrased information and document sources used.
+Integrate quotations and citations into written text to maintain a flow of ideas.
+7. Use an appropriate form of documentation, with teacher assistance, to acknowledge sources (e.g., bibliography, words cited). Ε. Com municate findings orally, visually and in writing or through multimedia.
+Use a variety of communication techniques, including oral, visual, written or multimedia reports, to present information that supports a clear position with organized and relevant evidence about the topic or research question.
+Communication: Oral and Visual Standard effective listening strategies, summarize major ideas and draw logical inference from presentations al media.
+Demonstrate active listening strategies (a.g. calling focused questions, responding to oues, making viewal 1.
+Demonstrate active listening strategies (e.g., asking focused questions, responding to cues, making visual contact).
+2. Draw logical inferences from presentations and visual media. В. Expla ain a speaker's point of view and use of persuasive techniques in presentations and visual media.
+Interpret the speaker's purpose in presentations and visual media (e.g., to inform, to entertain, to persuade).
+4. Identify and explain the persuasive techniques (e.g., bandwagon, testimonial, glittering generalities, emotional word repetition and bait and switch) used in presentations and media messages. - language choice and use effective presentation techniques, including voice modulation and ınciat 5.
+Demonstrate an understanding of the rules of the English language and select language appropriate to purpose and audience.
+6 Adjust volume, phrasing, enunciation, voice modulation and inflection to stress important ideas and 0. impact audience response.
+7. Vary language choices as appropriate to the context of the speech.
+D. Selec t an organizational structure appropriate to the topic, audience, setting and purpose. ν.
+Deliver informational presentations (e.g., expository, research) that: a. demonstrate an understanding of 0. the topic and present events or ideas in a logical sequence; b. support the controlling idea or thesis with well-chosen and relevant facts, details, examples, quotations, statistics, stories and anecdotes; c. include an effective clear introduction, and conclusion and use a consistent organizational structures (e.g., cause- effect, compare-contrast, problem-solution), d. use appropriate visual materials (e.g., diagrams, charts, illustrations) and available technology; and e. draw from multiple sources and identify sources used. ,